dscotese/kraken-grid/README.md

 # npm-kraken-grid
-A bot that extends grid trading once you use it create a grid using orders with conditional closes.
+A bot that extends grid trading once you use it to create a grid using orders with conditional closes.

 This was developed with NodeJS running in the BASH shell provided by Windows 10.
 I believe it's using "Windows Subsystem for Linux" and that there are some oddities because of this.
 I don't see them as odd because I'm not familiar enough with Linux yet.